Brendan Burke (soccer)

-Brendan Burke (born November 12, 1982 in Hopedale, Massachusetts) is an American soccer coach and former player who is currently an assistant coach for Major League Soccer club Houston Dynamo FC.
+Brendan Burke (born November 12, 1982, in Hopedale, Massachusetts) is an American soccer coach and former player who is currently the head coach for USL Championship club Hartford Athletic.
 During his playing career, he mainly played as a center back for several teams in the Premier Development League before beginning his head coaching career at age 25 for Reading United where he was very successful.

 Player

 Born in Hopedale, Massachusetts 1982, Burke later graduated from Saint John's High School in Shrewsbury in 2001.
 In his senior year, he scored 16 goals and 17 assists and was named the 2000 Central Massachusetts Player of the Year.
 He then attended Boston College where he played sparingly until his senior year in 2005, when he played 12 games.
-During his college years, he first played for Worcester Kings for whom he scored his first goal in a 4-1 loss to against Brooklyn Knights on June 25, 2003. in the Premier Development League.
+During his college years, he first played for Worcester Kings for whom he scored his first goal in a 4–1 loss against Brooklyn Knights on June 25, 2003. in the Premier Development League.
 He would later play for the Cape Cod Crusaders also in the Premier Development League.

 After his graduation, he had a brief stint with Sligo Rovers in League of Ireland Premier Division before returning to play in the Premier Development League with Reading United in 2007.
 It would be his last season as a player before he embarked on his coaching career.